bharatbobba/Model-Predictive-Controller/README.md

 Self-Driving Car Engineer Nanodegree Program

 ---
 This project implements an Model Predictive Controller that used to generate steering and acceleration actuation inputs to drive a car around a simulated track provided by Udacity, which provides the relevant waypoints, and telemetry data.
-The project also models latency to simulate real world latency encoutered in vehicle controller actuators.
+The project also models latency to simulate real world latency encountered in vehicle controller actuators.
 Please refer to project writeup for more details.

 ## Dependencies